Processing. Please Wait.

 Bylaws are the internal rules you set for your business.
 They put into writing how decisions will be made and who gets to make those decisions.
 All the major organizational processes and procedures for your corporation will go in your bylaws.

-For more on Alabama Corporate Bylaws (including a free Alabama Corporate Bylaws template), see our Alabama Corporate Bylaws resource.
+For more on Alabama Corporate Bylaws (including free Alabama Corporate Bylaws templates), see our Alabama Corporate Bylaws resource.

 You don’t have to submit bylaws to the state though.
 Corporate bylaws are internal documents you keep with your other corporate records, such as meeting minutes and resolutions.